-5.2.4.1 Pulse Deblurring
+5.3.4 Pulse Deblurring

-A significant challenge in ERS retracking is the pulse blurring which results from the range window moving during waveform averaging sequence.
-For detailed description of pulse blurring, see Peacock and Laxon (2004).
+A significant challenge in ERS retracking is the pulse blurring which results from the range window moving during waveform averaging sequence, causing short wavelength noise in the retracked elevations.
+For a detailed description of pulse blurring, see Peacock and Laxon (2004).
+Due to a strong linear trend between the height error signal ε and the retracked elevation, a correction can be applied to the elevation measurements as a function of ε .
 A linear correction to the retracked range is applied if the height error signal ε < 0.
-Unfortunately, the ε is not present in the REAPER SGDR files used as input for the CCI+ processor.
-In consequence, the pulse deblurring correction must be derived elsewhere.
+We utilise the htl_disc_out variable from the REAPER SGDR files, convert this into ε in meter and apply the correction as introduced in Peacock (1998), and revisited in ESA (2021):